What is PLM and why is it essential for Fashion & Apparel Brands?

 Nowadays, the market is not only getting more and more demanding, but numerous amount of tools and concepts are regularly being introduced to brands to improve the way they work.

 One powerful concept, which has made itself a name in the last two decades, is the so-called product lifecycle management – equally popular under its acronym PLM.

-Let’s dig into what a PLM is.
-This 5 questions will hopefully give you a better understanding of the concept by focusing mainly on its use in the fashion & apparel industry.
+Let’s dig into what a PLM is with these five questions that will hopefully give you a better understanding of the concept by focusing mainly on its use in the fashion and apparel industry.

 Fine-tuning your processes from initial product conception until final delivery to the end-consumer involves a variety of interrelated sub-steps.
 Within these, managing all workflows across different departments unavoidably comes along with a certain degree of complexity for any company.
 The key to assert your future competitiveness is to find ways that keep this complexity as low as possible.
 And in that regard, a PLM system can be a powerful source that will impact your future business performance.

 In its core definition, a PLM coordinates all your product life cycle stages by aligning them with your associated information, processes and people.
 These stages start with the conception of your initial idea, continue with the design and production and ultimately end with the final distribution of your product.